• Skip to primary navigation

 • If you are in the tropics and can find banana leaves, then use those instead of the baking paper.

 • When I am boiling sweet potatoes, I recycle the remaining water by making vegetable broth with it.
-This way I, end using the nutrients lost in the boiling process.
+This way, I end up using the nutrients lost in the boiling process.

-• The other way I use is to boil sweet potato while making my vegetable broth.
+• The other way I cook sweet potatoes is to boil them while making my vegetable broth.

 • However, boiled sweet potatoes in a broth absorb the broth flavors.
 So consider that.